 Secret tactics are used as the malware deceives the users by dropping an image file, this action is performed to distract the victim’s attention.
-While their attention is directed to the graphics file, the malware removes software protection functions and hides itself from anti-malware applications.
+While their attention is directed to the graphics file, the malware removes software protection functions and hides them from anti-malware applications.
 Once Vawtrak has been deployed, it creates registry entries to ensure that it is activated when the computer is restarted.

-The virus is used against social networks, retail stores and online gaming portals.
+The virus is used against social networks, retail stores, and online gaming portals.
 His modifications included eavesdropping on banking sessions, modifying web traffic data, overcoming encryption setups, and stealing sensitive data.
 Banks and financial institutions are one of the biggest targets of the Trojan horse.

 What is the impact of VAWTRAK to users and organizations?

 VAWTRAK infection can lead to financial loss for users and organizations due to its information theft capabilities.
 Organizations have a lot more to lose as VAWTRAK’s information theft techniques can also capture critical customer data and company secrets.